v4iv/theleakycauldronblog/src/pages/blog/how-to-sync-child-transforms-of-a-gameobject-with-pun2.md

 }
 ```

-You’ll notice a check in the Update method:
+You might've noticed a check in the `Update method`:

 ```csharp
 private void Update()